nakst/gf/README.md

 - Ctrl+Click a line in the source view to run "until" that line.
 Alt+Click a line in the source view to skip to it without executing the code in between.
 - Press Shift+F10 to step out of a block, and press Shift+F11 to step out a function.
 - Press Tab while entering a watch expression to auto-complete it.
+- Press `/` with a watch expression highlighted to change the format specifier.
+For example, `/x` switches to hexadecimal view.

 ## Control pipe